top of page

 Sound familiar?
 These quotes could easily be applied to the Farmington Valley and its namesake town.

-By the way, Connecticut's Farmington Valley as a geographic area is distinct from the Farmington River valley, a watershed that encompasses more than 30 municipalities.
+For the uninitiated: Connecticut's Farmington Valley as a geographic area is distinct from the Farmington River valley, a watershed that encompasses more than 30 municipalities.
 The iconic river actually has two sources — a west branch in Massachusetts and an east branch in Connecticut — that converge as one waterway in New Hartford.

 Today Online and Today Magazine define the Farmington Valley geographic area as the following five towns: Avon, Canton, Farmington, Granby and Simsbury.